-In 1999 the Florida Legislature passed the Florida Forever Act (Section 259.105, F.S.) which continues the state's long-term commitment to environmental land acquisition, restoration of degraded natural areas, and high-quality outdoor recreation opportunities.
+In 1999, the Florida Legislature passed the Florida Forever Act (Section 259.105, F.S.) which continues the state's long-term commitment to environmental land acquisition, restoration of degraded natural areas, and high-quality outdoor recreation opportunities.
 The Florida Forever Program authorizes issuance of up to \$300 million annually in bonds over a ten-year period to several state agencies and the five water management districts (WMDs).
-Together, the WMDs receive up to \$90 million annually as outlined in the table below.
+In 2008, the Florida Legislature reauthorized the Florida Forever Act for an additional ten years, to 2018.
+As part of the reauthorization, the water management districts allocation was reduced from \$105 million annually to \$90 million annually (see table below).